 Jesus is speaking about a matter that was not just a problem during Jesus time.
 It is also a problem now among those sectarian institutions and their teachers that claim to be representing Jesus today.

 Who were 'the scribes'?

-Jesus is telling his students to be wary of the scribes of the Jewish institution.
+Jesus is telling his students to be wary of the scribes of the temple institution.
 The word "scribes" is being translated from the Greek word γραμματεύς (grammateus).
 According to Strong's lexicon, the word can mean, "a man learned in the Mosaic law and in the sacred writings, an interpreter, teacher."
 It can also mean "a religious teacher" according to that lexicon.

 In other words, Jesus' uses the word grammateus to describe the leaders and teachers of the temple system.
 These were the rabbis and priests that taught to the congregations.
-But also they are the priests and high priests, as well as the scholar members of the Jewish temple system.
+But also they are the priests and high priests, as well as the scholar members of the temple system.